vartan/ifttt-these/README.md

 #ifttt-these

 This package is middleware for IFTTT, allowing custom triggers and actions.
+Ever wanted to use boolean logic for an action?
+This is the right place to look.

 This package is under development, but should work as-is.
 If you have any suggestions on better terminologies/function names, please let me know!